Alias Jesse James: Cast

+Production

+William Bowers wrote the script with Bud Beauchamp based on a story that Bob Hope owned.
+They wrote it in four weeks.

 Cameo appearances

 The gunfight scene at the end of the film features a number of cameo appearances by movie and television personalities who help Farnsworth and Collins defeat the James Gang.
-Though none are identified by character name in the film, each actor is dressed to resemble the iconic western character he or she played, and they each speak dialogue that echoes their famous catchphrases or identifiable habits:
+Although none are identified by character name in the film, each actor is dressed in the costume they wear playing the iconic Western character he or she portrayed on television or film.
+Most repeat the cliché of blowing non-existent smoke from their gun barrels, and they speak dialogue evoking their characters.